 Her professional history also testifies to her wide interests and innovative mind.
 Her proudest creative accomplishments include:

 - Served as Executive Director of Oakland-Sharing the Vision, a community-based strategic-planning project involving 2,000 volunteers from neighborhoods, government, and business.
-The innovations of the plan proved significant, and in 1993, Oakland won the All-America City award, the oldest community-recognition program in the nation.
+The innovations of the plan proved significant, and in 1993, Judith won for Oakland the All-America City award, the oldest community-recognition program in the nation.

 - Was an early adopter and practitioner of blending media, meetings, workshops, writing, collaboration, and creative problem-solving as a means of effecting broad-reaching organizational change.
 She also developed templates for aiding engagement and intrinsic motivation across communication channels by tapping each participant’s natural abilities to process information.